Application-Defined Receive Side Dispatching on the NIC: Implementation

-\Para{Offloaded QNP.} The number of tracked request entries is set to 1024.
-The states of each entry consist of a 16-byte descriptor for DMAing packets, a 24-bit timer, and an 8-bit tracker of received individual packets within the request.
-The timeout for invalidating existing request entries is set to 1\si{\second}.
-QNP (\S\ref{ssec:qnp}) uses these states to ensure reliable request delivery.

-\Para{Receive Side Dispath (RSD).} In {\it ByteStream}, the number of parallel FWFT-FIFOs is set to 64, and the depth of each FIFO is set to 128, allowing it to store 8192 bytes at most.
-In {\it Matcher}, the number of entries is set to 512 for both RAM and CAM.
-The RAM entry is designed to be 32-bit width: an 8-bit field index to be matched against, two 8-bit numbers of how many bytes to skip and check for one skip-and-check, a 8-bit numbered state.
-The CAM entry is designed as 96-bit width: a 24-bit number to be matched against an 8-bit application ID, 8-bit request type and 8-bit field index, an 8-bit numbered state and an 8-byte (\ie 64-bit) byte string to be matched against.
-The terminating rule is encoded into RAM entry of skip-and-check with 0 bytes to skip and check.
+Currently, the number of entries for configuring dispatch rules is set to 512 for both RAM and CAM.
+The RAM entry is designed to be 32-bit width: an 8-bit field index to be matched against, two 8-bit numbers of how many bytes to skip and match for one skip-and-match, and an 8-bit state number to represent the translated state machine of corresponding dispatch rule in the Matcher.
+In our implementation, we use the number of skipped bytes set to 0xff to indicate the \textit{SkipUntil} primitive, which means to skip to the character `/'.
+Otherwise, it is configured as the \textit{Skip} primitive.
+We ensure the number of skipped bytes in each skip is smaller than 64, as BytePipe can support reading 64B at most simultaneously.

+Each CAM entry is 96-bit wide: a 24-bit number to be matched against an 8-bit application ID, 8-bit message type and 8-bit field index, an 8-bit numbered state and an 8-byte (\ie 64-bit) byte string to be matched against.
+The terminating rule is encoded into RAM entry of skip-and-match with 0 bytes to skip and match.

-We use a small RAM as a stash to cache the dispatching result for each request.
-Specifically, each stash entry is 41-bit wide: 8-bit cached dispatching result, 32-bit corresponding request ID, and 1-bit indicator of validity.
-The depth of the stash is set to 256.
+\Para{Cache of dispatch result.} We use a small RAM as a stash to cache the dispatching result for each message.
+Specifically, each stash entry is 41-bit wide: 8-bit cached dispatching result, 32-bit corresponding message ID, and 1-bit indicator of validity.
+The depth of the stash is set to 128.

+\Para{\sysname hardware states.} As described in \S\ref{ssec:qn_hw_arch}, instead of buffering packets for L7 message reassembly on NIC, \sysname only tracks neccesary states for in-flight messages.
+In our current prototype, the number of tracked message entries is set to 512.
+The states of each entry consist of a 16-byte descriptor for DMAing packets from NIC to host, a 24-bit timer, and an 8-bit tracker of received individual packets within the message.
+The timeout for invalidating existing message entries is fixed to 1\si{\second}.